-Kaspar Colling Nielsen’s third novel, Det europæiske forår (The European Spring) takes place in a future of pervasive drones and other dramatic tehnological developments, and one of the book’s central themes is the conflict between “natural” and “artificial”.
+Kaspar Colling Nielsen’s third novel, Det europæiske forår (The European Spring) takes place in a future of pervasive drones and dramatic technological developments, and one of the book’s central themes is the conflict between “natural” and “artificial”.

 The cover image is a still life in the classic European tradition with the added ingredient of an insect-sized drone, a symbol of the meeting of nature and technology.
-The image is made as a composite of about fifteen source paintings, photos, and drawings that have been merged, cloned, scaled, filtered, and otherwise manipulated to arrive at something that (hopefully) looks like a coherent painting.*
+The image is a composite of about fifteen source paintings, photos, and drawings that have been merged, cloned, scaled, filtered, and otherwise manipulated to conjure something that (hopefully) looks like a coherent painting.*

 Published by Gyldendal, 2017.
 Edited by Janne Breinholt Bak.

 * The main source is Jan Brueghel II’s Still Life with Flowers in a Glass (c.
 1625 – c.
 1630, oil paint on copper), available for free download and use with hundreds of thousands of other well-indexed high resolution images from Rijksstudio, the online collection of the Rijksmuseum.